ministryofjustice/send-legal-mail-to-prisons-api/README.md

 `./gradlew bootRun --args='--spring.profiles.active=dev,stdout'`

 ## Running the tests
+Note that there are two test source sets - `test` for unit tests and `testIntegration` for integration tests.

 ### Dependent containers for integration tests
-The integration tests rely on a Postgres container running on port 5432 and a mailcatcher container running on port 1080.
+The integration tests depend on:
+* a Postgres container running on port 5432
+* a mailcatcher container running on port 1080
+* a LocalStack instance emulating S3 on port 4566

 By default Testcontainers will notice the dependent containers are not running and start an instance of each.